felixhagspiel/jsOnlyLightbox/README.md

 - no jQuery needed, plain JavaScript
 - Fully responsive
 - Customizable Theme, SCSS-files included
+- You can push images loaded via ajax to the lightbox
 - Small in Size (< 10Kb)
 - CSS3-Animations & controls, however, loading GIFs and arrow images can be used
 - Licensed under MIT, code is free for commercial &amp; personal use.
 However, it would be great if you send me an link of your websites using my lightbox so I can see it live in action and post some real-word examples here.
 I am also happy about backlinks & github-stars :) **The pictures included are NOT free to use!** Please  [contact me first](http://felixhagspiel.de/contact) if you want to use the them!